• Level of education

 Description

-(1) analysis of deformation at all scales, and associated tectonic regimes
+(1) analysis of deformation at all scales and associated tectonic regimes

-(3) balanced structural cross-section,
+(3) balanced structural section,

 (4) link between different scales and depths of deformation,